liampshaw/mobile-gene-regions/README.md

 __Liam P. Shaw__

-This repository contains a pipeline to analyse the flanking regions of genes using [pangraph](https://github.com/neherlab/pangraph) and generate output plots.
-The original intention was to analyse beta-lactamase genes, but the pipeline is now general and can be used for any input gene.
+This repository contains a pipeline to analyse the flanking regions of genes using [pangraph](https://github.com/neherlab/pangraph).

+It was developed for the analysis of mobile AMR genes, but can be used for any input gene.

 Basic usage: